samsja/dion/README.md

 This example sets up a hybrid configuration with DDP × FSDP × TP = 2 × 2 × 2.

-Alternatively, you can override these values directly from the command line:
+Alternatively, you can override these values directly from the command line.
+All three values must be explicitly given, but a size may be set to `1` to omit a parallelism dimension.

 ```bash
 torchrun --standalone --nproc_per_node=8 train.py --config configs/dion_160m.yaml \